web3-authn/vrf-wasm/vrf-wasm-js/README.md

 # VRF-WASM JavaScript Bindings

-JavaScript/TypeScript bindings for the VRF-WASM library, for use in web browsers and Node.js.
+JavaScript/TypeScript bindings for the vrf-wasm library, for use in web browsers.

 ## Features